Paliak/PaliaksNotes/docs/Zipping/index.md

 ![uploaded successfully](Assets/upload_successfull.jpg)

-the link doesn't work but removing the pdf extension allows us to run php code:
+the link doesn’t work but removing the PDF extension allows us to run PHP code:

 ![broken link because of the nullbyte](Assets/broken_nullbyte_link.jpg)

 ![working link cause of nullbyte](Assets/working_link_cause_nullbyte.jpg)

-It's also possible to exploit this on the newer version.
-Going to the provided link even after removing the pdf will now not work as it will fail the file exists check because the extension was dropped:
+It’s also possible to exploit this on the newer version.
+Going to the provided link even after removing the PDF will now not work as it will fail the file exists check because the extension was dropped:

 ```php
 // Create an md5 hash of the zip file